As email threats multiply, funds pick up Proofpoint

 Rivals dedicated to email security got bought by bigger firms, leaving Proofpoint the only pure-play email security provider, said Peter Firstbrook, a vice president with research firm Gartner who advises companies on email technology.

-"It's like the Red Sea parted from a competitive standpoint," said John Bichelmeyer, lead portfolio manager of the $563 million Buffalo Emerging Opportunities fund (BUFOX.O).
+"It's like the Red Sea parted from a competitive standpoint," said John Bichelmeyer, lead portfolio manager of the $563 million Buffalo Emerging Opportunities fund.

-Proofpoint, based in Sunnyvale, California, is one of only two rapidly growing email security firms, along with Microsoft Corp (MSFT.O), in a market worth about $1.7 billion in 2012, according to Gartner.
-Proofpoint had 6 percent market share in 2012, versus 22 percent for Cisco Systems Inc (CSCO.O), 20 for Symantec Corp (SYMC.O) and 8 percent for Microsoft.
+Proofpoint, based in Sunnyvale, California, is one of only two rapidly growing email security firms, along with Microsoft Corp, in a market worth about $1.7 billion in 2012, according to Gartner.
+Proofpoint had 6 percent market share in 2012, versus 22 percent for Cisco Systems Inc, 20 for Symantec Corp and 8 percent for Microsoft.
 Gartner has yet to release data for 2013.

 Proofpoint's gains could make it an acquisition target by a larger company hoping to expand its reach, even though its stock price has jumped 25.5 percent so far this year, analysts said.